Lorne Malvo: Personality

-Malvo is largely defined by his belief that human beings are still very much like primal beasts.
-He has fully embraced this philosophy and rarely behaves as though he has the slightest inclination of right and wrong; for example, he abducts a man in broad daylight without any regard for the witnesses or security cameras.

-Malvo believes that all human societal rules are an illusion.
-Like the animal kingdom, the only real rule is power to take or defend what you want.
-Malvo has no regard for laws or any sense of human morality.

-Like other characters from Coen brothers works, such as Anton Chigurh, Malvo can be perceived as a personification of relentless and evolving violence, particularly in his slaughter of Moses Tripoli and his underlings at their headquarters in Fargo.

-Malvo is frequently compared to Satan throughout Fargo through the use of cinematography and subtle expository writing, so much so Malvo can be considered a personification of the Devil.
-In particular, after eating a piece of apple pie at a diner, he comments, “I haven’t had a pie this good since the Garden of Eden.”
+Malvo is a psychopath who takes pleasure in causing chaos between his murders.
+He is able to do this as he believes social norms are a ruse, as human beings one day decided they were superior to the fellow animals of the jungle and then formed society.
+He believes people follow nonsense rules that they subconsciously inherit and remain slaves to their entire time.
+This way, he does not feel guilty as he believes that there is an instinctive drive to kill that he simply fulfils, in a similar way to hunting.

 Reception

 The character of Lorne Malvo and Thornton's performance received critical acclaim.
 Alan Sepinwall of HitFix praised Thornton's performance, calling it "deadpan genius", and wrote that Thornton "is always a pleasure to watch, but the understated mode he's in for this role is perhaps the best use of his particular talents and screen presence."
 Maureen Ryan of The Huffington Post also praised Thornton's performance, writing that it "is fascinating from his first moment on the show and steals the entire miniseries out from under everyone.
 Thornton doesn’t just give one great performance, he gives a few, as his crafty character, the dead-eyed lowlife Lorne Malvo, cuts a swath of destruction through the frosty heart of Minnesota.
 It’s a delight to witness the restrained malevolence that rolls off Malvo.
 Like Los Pollos Hermanos proprietor Gus Fring, Malvo is a man who knows exactly who he is and what he wants to do, and Thornton displays a similar level of coiled yet casual mastery."